-You can join Rutgers for a semester or academic year for undergraduate students through our student exchange program run by our study abroad office, the Center for Global Education at the GAIA Centers.
-If you are an undergraduate student, you may come to the United States on a Rutgers sponsored J-1 exchange visa and pursue a full-course of study in a credit-bearing program.
+You can join Rutgers for a semester or academic year for undergraduate students through our student exchange program run by our study abroad office, the Rutgers Global–Study Abroad.
+If you are an undergraduate student, you may come to the United States on a Rutgers sponsored J-1 exchange visa and pursue a full-course of study in a credit-bearing program as part of one of our study abroad exchange agreements.
 Graduate students may participate in a semester abroad by applying to the School of Graduate Studies–New Brunswick as a nonmatriculating student.

 Be registered for a minimum of 12 credits if an undergraduate student, or a minimum of nine credits for a graduate student